 In a hearing where misconduct is claimed, the burden of proof is on the employer to prove misconduct.
 Although an employee may very well have made a mistake during his/her employment that led to the employer terminating that employee, the employer needs to show not merely that the employee was negligent but rather that the employee’s conduct rose to the level of constituting misconduct - which is a substantially higher burden.

-In resignation cases the burden of proof is on the employee to prove that the employee’s leaving of his/her employment was for good cause attributable to the employer.
+In resignation cases (which are very difficult to win because the IDES does not like to give unemployment compensation benefits to employees who voluntarily leave their employment) the burden of proof is on the employee to prove either that the employee’s leaving of his/her employment was for good cause attributable to the employer or that the employee’s leaving was due to a documented health reason.

 - Top 10 Tips for Success at Your Unemployment Hearing